PelionIoT/manifest-tool/README.md

    `--wait-for-completion` argument.
-1. If you pass the `--wait-for-completion` argument, the tool waits for campaign completion for the time period specified by `--timeout` or until the campaign reaches one of its terminating states in Device Management Portal (`expired`, `userstopped`, or `quotaallocationfailed`).
+1. If you pass the `--wait-for-completion` argument, the tool waits for campaign completion for the time period specified by `--timeout` or until the campaign reaches one of its terminating states.
-1. If you pass the `--wait-for-completion` argument without the `--no-cleanup` flag, the tool removes the uploaded test resources from Device Management Portal before exiting.
+1. If you pass the `--wait-for-completion` argument without the `--no-cleanup` flag, the tool removes the uploaded test resources from Device Management before exiting.

 **Example**